 A strong believer in business being used as a force for good, Brooke was drawn to how Worthwhile Wear utilized their thrift business to support their programs.
 She’s worn a few hats since her early days as a thrift volunteer and now enjoys getting to be a part of all aspects of Worthwhile Wear (and still scratch that creative itch through marketing and planning events).
 She holds a BA degree from Eastern University.
 Although she may not work at Worthwhile Thrift anymore, outside of work you can likely find Brooke scouring her local thrift stores for her next great find or convincing her dog to give up the latest sock he discovered.

 Ray coordinates opportunities for businesses to get involved in the mission of Worthwhile Wear while also playing a large part in resource development.

 After 20 years in the restaurant industry and a few years as a strategic accounts consultant, Ray was ready to make a career change.
 His past experiences gave him the opportunity to work for and alongside various walks of life and also helped shape his business mindset.

 Drawn to Worthwhile Wear’s foundational message of hope and restoration, he knew he wanted in.
 Ray enjoys being a part of the Worthwhile Wear team and the collective efforts that are invested in survivors as they work towards restoration.
-Ray holds a BS from Liberty University and a Master’s degree from California University of Pennsylvania.
+Ray holds a BS from Liberty University and a master’s degree from California University of Pennsylvania.
 When Ray’s not reminding us of an upcoming grant deadline, you might find him working on a personal podcast project that explores the criminological perspective of buyers, sellers, and victims of trafficking at the urban, suburban, and rural levels.

 STORE MANAGER, WORTHWHILE THRIFT

 Lauren leads the store team at Worthwhile Thrift in helping customers have a great experience finding thrifted treasures and learn about how their purchases support trafficking survivors.